mooc-codes/SFND_2D_Feature_Matching/MP0.md

 To understand the distribution of neighborhood sizes, we store the sizes of keypoints in bounded area from all 10 images and compute the mean and variance of the size distribution.

-The number of keypoints per image, the number of matches and the distribution of neighborhood sizes are as following
+The number of keypoints per image and the distribution of neighborhood sizes are as following

 ```
 SHI-TOMASI -> neighborhood size distribution (4, 0)